 - The lender must provide an application disclosure, an approval disclosure and a final disclosure.
 You will receive these throughout the application process.
 Keep these disclosures in your files for future reference.

 - A "rescission period" is mandated by the federal regulations.
 The intent of the rescission period is to allow borrowers a final opportunity to evaluate their needs for a private student loan and/or cancel the loan without penalty.
-Lenders cannot disburse funds until the end of the rescission period so schools will not be able to schedule disbursements until the expiration of the rescission period.
-To allow for applicants and cosigners to receive the Final Disclosure in the mail, the first date that a loan can be scheduled for disbursement may be a week or longer from the date that the lender mails the Final Disclosure.
+Lenders cannot disburse funds until the end of the rescission period.
 The actual time frame for disbursement will vary from lender to lender.
+If you have completed all paperwork with your lender, then funds will pay at the start of the term or approximately two weeks after the Office of Financial Aid certifies your enrollment, whichever is later.